SAP/project-kb/docs/contributing.md

 For the time being, you can use `kaybee create <VULN.ID>` to generate a skeleton statement that you can then edit with a normal text editor.

-You can then create pull requests in order to submit new vulnerability data to this repository or you host the statements in your own repository.
+You can then create pull requests against the `vulnerability-data` branch in this repository or you can host the statements in your own repository (please do let us know if you choose this option so that we can benefit from your work by pulling your statements).

 You will need to dedicate a branch to the statements: the branch must contain a top-level `statements` folder in which you can store your statements.
 You can